 Once it is complete, we will explain how to care for your new braces, and you will be on your way.

-Every four to eight weeks, you will visit us for a follow-up appointment.
+Every 3 weeks, you will visit us for a follow-up appointment.

 For kids and teens, we always make sure parents or guardians know exactly what is going on.